kazurayam/WebUI_verifyImagePresent_keyword_fails_when_image_is_resized_on_HTML/README.md

 Most probably, an `<img>` tag has a CSS property that resizes image.
 The `WebUI.verifyImagePresent()` keyword assumes you not to do it! --- I do not think this assumption is practical.
 Therefore I would argue that katalon users should not use `WebUI.verifyImagePresent` keyword at all.

 I haven't checked it but I guess `Mobile.verifyImagePresent` keyword is similar.
-You shouldn't use it.
+You should disregard it.